LibraryCarpentry/lc-python-intro/_episodes/02-variables.md

 ## Python is case-sensitive.

-*   Python thinks that upper- and lower-case letters are different, so `Name` and `name` are different variables.
+*   Python has different identities for  upper- and lower-case letters, so a variable labeled `Name` and a variable labeled `name` would be different variables.
-*   There are conventions for using upper-case letters at the start of variable names so we will use lower-case letters for now.
+*   Its not unusual to encounter errors in script where casing has not been properly used, especially when coding as a beginner.
+*   It is the convention in python to use lowercase characters for variable names

 ## Use meaningful variable names.

-*   Python doesn't care what you call variables as long as they obey the rules (alphanumeric characters and the underscore).
+*   Python mostly doesn't care what you call variables as long as they obey the rules (alphanumeric characters and the underscore).
+*   You are not allowed to use a number as the first character in an variable name.
+*   You are not allowed to use a number as a variable name.

 ~~~
 flabadab = 42